President & CEO

 Vice President of Clinical, Regulatory and Legal Affairs

-Mr. Coberly has more than 20 years of experience in the medical device industry, primarily in the areas of regulatory/clinical affairs, compliance, quality systems, intellectual property, business development, litigation and general legal affairs.
-Prior to joining Cohera Medical, Inc.®, he served as the VP of Legal and Regulatory Affairs for Zassi Medical Evolutions, where he led the regulatory and legal aspects of the Worldwide commercialization and later the successful divestiture of a gastrointestinal catheter line.
+Chad has more than 20 years of experience in the medical device industry, primarily in the areas of regulatory/clinical affairs, compliance, quality systems, intellectual property, business development, litigation and general legal affairs.
+Prior to joining Cohera, he served as the VP of Legal and Regulatory Affairs for Zassi Medical Evolutions, where he lead the regulatory and legal aspects of the Worldwide commercialization and later the successful divestiture of a gastrointestinal catheter line.
 He brings intellectual property experience from the law firm of Howard and Howard, and the Surgical Group of the Stryker Corporation where he held regulatory and legal related positions.
 He has published articles in Food and Drug Law Institute publications and has held board-level positions with Medical Device Associations.
-Mr. Coberly holds a J.D. from Michigan State University and a bachelor’s degree in biomedical engineering from Tulane University.
+Chad holds a J.D. from Michigan State University and a bachelor’s degree in biomedical engineering from Tulane University.
 He also has completed M.B.A. studies at Boston University.
 He is admitted to practice before the U.S. Patent and Trademark Office and is a member of the Michigan Bar.

 Vice President of Finance and CFO

-Mr. Wonsettler has more than 20 years of financial management experience with emerging private and public companies.
-Prior to joining Cohera Medical, Inc.®, he was the CFO for Active Media/ClubCom, Inc., venture-capital- backed, start-up companies in Pittsburgh, PA for which he built the accounting and treasury departments.
+Mr. Wonsettler has more than 20 years of financial management experience with emerging public and private companies.
+Prior to joining Cohera Medical, Inc.®, he was the CFO for ClubCom, Inc., a venture-capital backed, start-up company in Pittsburgh, PA for which he built the accounting and treasury departments.
 Prior to this, Mr. Wonsettler was the CFO and Treasurer for SMT Health Services, Inc. (SMT), a Wexford, PA based healthcare services provider.
 He was the head of SMT’s finance department when the company was owned by private equity firm Apollo Management L.P.
 He has also served as an independent financial consultant to early stage venture-capital backed companies and earlier in his career, he was an audit professional with KPMG L.L.P.
 In addition, Mr. Wonsettler has extensive mergers and acquisition experience and has been directly involved in completing numerous transactions.
 He is a Certified Public Accountant and a member of the Pennsylvania Institute of Certified Public Accountants (PICPA).
 He received a Bachelor’s degree of accounting from Washington and Jefferson College in Washington, PA.

 Vice President, Europe

-Mart Pearson has more than 20 years of experience in international sales and marketing of medical devices.
-He has been responsible for the introduction of new technologies and products in surgical oncology, minimally invasive surgery, endoscopy, orthopedics, spine surgery, general surgery and infection prevention.
-Most recently, he was Vice President, International, at Salient Surgical Technologies Inc. He led the introduction of the company’s saline-enhanced radiofrequency product platform to the European markets starting in 2001 and was responsible for all markets outside of the U.S. from 2005 through 2008.
-Prior to that, he was responsible for opening one of the first international subsidiaries of STERIS Corporation, where he successfully established the SYSTEM 1 low temperature liquid sterilization system as market leader in Italy.
-Mr. Pearson holds a bachelor’s degree in analytic philosophy from Pomona College and has continuously pursued his interests in new market development, entrepreneurial business, languages, cross cultural communications and management.
+Mart Pearson has more than 26 years of experience in international sales and marketing of medical devices, working primarily on the introduction of innovative, first-to-market technologies in surgery (surgical oncology, minimally invasive surgery, endoscopy, orthopedics, spine surgery, general surgery) and infection prevention..
+He has been responsible for definition of strategies, identification of initial target markets, creation and management of teams and organizations, management of Key Opinion Leader and Clinical Evidence development as well as all aspects of the supporting logistics and infrastructure required for early stage medical device sales, both direct and through distributor organizations.
+During his tenure as Vice President, International, at Salient Surgical Technologies Inc. (now a part of Medtronic’s Advanced Energy ) he led the introduction of the company’s saline-enhanced radiofrequency product platform to the European markets starting in 2001 and was responsible for all markets outside of the U.S. from 2005 through 2008.
+Prior to that, he was responsible for opening one of the first international subsidiaries of STERIS Corporation, where, with direct sales, customer service, clinical education and technical support teams he successfully established the SYSTEM 1 low temperature liquid sterilization system as market leader in Italy.
+Mr. Pearson received his BA from Pomona College, where he majored in Philosophy while also pursuing languages (Russian, Swedish) and Economics.
+He continues to pursue his interests in new market development, entrepreneurial business, languages, food, wine, cross cultural communications and management.
 He is located in Northern Italy.